 Advanced standing students must follow the same rules of entry into closed courses as other students.
 Advanced standing students begin Advanced Field Instruction (SW 691) in the fall term and continue in classes and field for the following winter and spring/summer terms.
 Advanced standing students are typically in field instruction for two days per week for the three terms; however, if students are placed in public school settings they often enroll in field placement for three days per week during the fall and winter terms.
 Graduation normally occurs at the end of the spring/summer term.
-For further information on Field Instruction, please see the Manual for Field Instruction.
+For further information on Field Instruction, please see Volume 3 of this Student Guide.